verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 Function: generateProductIdeas(content: string, title: string)

-Use OpenAI API to suggest 5-10 digital product ideas based on the content.
+Use OpenAI API to suggest the TOP 5 BEST digital product ideas based on the content.

+CRITICAL: Return EXACTLY 5 ideas - prioritize quality over quantity.

 Prompt structure:
-"Based on this blog post, suggest digital products the author could create and sell.
+"Based on this blog post, suggest the TOP 5 BEST digital products the author could create and sell.

+CRITICAL INSTRUCTIONS:
+1. Return EXACTLY 5 product ideas - no more, no less
+2. Prioritize ONLY the highest quality, most sellable ideas
+3. Focus on products that ADD SIGNIFICANT VALUE beyond the free blog post
+4. Be selective - quality over quantity

+Rank ideas by:
+- HIGHEST potential to actually sell (solve a real pain point)
+- BEST alignment with the article's topic and audience
+- MOST valuable extension beyond the free content
+- STRONGEST value proposition (clear why someone would pay)
+- MOST realistic and achievable for the author

 For each product idea:
 - Product name
 - Product type (checklist, workbook, ebook, template, newsletter)
+- Description (2-3 sentences)
 - Why it would sell (value proposition)
 - Suggested price range
 - Time to create estimate